What is the Art History specialization?

 What can you do with an Art History degree?

 The Art History program prepares you for careers in art museums, commercial galleries, and advanced graduate training for teaching Art History or professional art writing.
 The success of the program is evident in the achievements of its graduates.
 Graduates have obtained professional positions at Vizcaya Museum and Gardens in Miami, at the Museum of Contemporary Art in North Miami, and at leading commercial art galleries.
 Other graduates have completed master’s degrees in Art History from schools such as the University of Amsterdam (Netherlands), Dartmouth College, and the University of Miami.
-Other Barry alumni are currently enrolled in graduate school, including the University of Glasgow (Scotland).
+Other Barry alumni are currently enrolled in graduate school, including the University of Glasgow (Scotland) and Utrecht University (Netherlands).

 ART HISTORY CORE (21 credits)

 |ART 330||World Art II: since 1400||3 credits|

 |ART 359A||Independent Study: Art History||3 credits|

 |ART 410||Art in the Age Of Rembrandt||3 credits|